colinhacks/zshy/README.md

 | `from "./util.ts"` | `from "./util.js"` | `from "./util.cjs"` |
 | `from "./util.js"` | `from "./util.js"` | `from "./util.cjs"` |

-All existing TS build tools perform a similar transform during their bundling step.
-Unfortunately vanilla `tsc` [does not support](https://github.com/microsoft/TypeScript/issues/16577#issuecomment-754941937), leaving library authors with no choice but to use a bundler.
+Existing build tools (tsup, tsdown, etc) perform a similar transform during their bundling step.
+Unfortunately vanilla `tsc` [does not support](https://github.com/microsoft/TypeScript/issues/16577#issuecomment-754941937), leaving library authors with no choice but to use a bundler...

-The key innovation of `zshy` is that it implements extension rewriting on top of `tsc` itself via the official [TypeScript Compiler API](https://github.com/microsoft/TypeScript/wiki/Using-the-Compiler-API) (specifically the `ts.TransformerFactory` API, which lets you define AST-level code transforms).
+...until now. `zshy` implements extension rewriting during the `tsc` build step via the official [TypeScript Compiler API](https://github.com/microsoft/TypeScript/wiki/Using-the-Compiler-API)—specifically the `ts.TransformerFactory` API for defining AST-level code transforms.
 This obviates the need for a bundler.
 The result is a tool that I consider to be the "holy grail" of TypeScript library build tools:

 - performs dual-module (ESM + CJS) builds with no bundler
 - type checks your code